-The same is true when it comes to children’s behaviour.
+The same is true when it comes to children’s behavior.

-Just though children understand the majority of our words and can comply with some of our demands does not mean they have complete impulse control or comprehend the meaning of all behavioural expectations.
+Just though children understand the majority of our words and can comply with some of our demands does not mean they have complete impulse control or comprehend the meaning of all behavioral expectations.

-Here are a few tried-and-true methods for teaching childrens how to behave without resorting to bribery or punishment (fear conditioning).
+Here are a few tried-and-true methods for teaching children’s how to behave without resorting to bribery or punishment.

 This is a simple one to explain.